dishantgupta/pathfindr/README.md

 # TODO

-    - logging - configuration | level | formatter
+    - cache essential data only
     - token not generating on app startup
-    - cache essential data only
-    - handle HTTP connection errors
+    - date validation, should not be in past

+    - IATA code verification
     - env variables set and handling - client id and client secret
     - redis connection handling

-    - IATA code verification
-    - date validation, should not be in past

     - test cases
     - DOCKERIZATION